tmax818/RailsProject/README.md

 ## Reader's Library Tracker

 This is my Rails Project for [Flatiron School](https://flatironschool.com/).
-Requirements for the project can be found [here]
+Requirements for the project can be found [here].

 [here]: /spec.md